mertdumanli/Java-Sqlite-Desktop-Application-Water-Sales/README.md

 # Java Sqlite Desktop Application Water Sales

 This application is designed to follow-up water sales.
 It aims to follow-up customers' information and orders.
-This program is written in **Java** and **SQLite** is used as the database.
-Netbeans was chosen as the development environment.
+This program is written in **Java** and **SQLite** is used as the database. **JFrame** was used in the interface design. **Netbeans** was chosen as the development environment.

 ## Used Technologies